-# Improving Test Quality
+# Improving Test Quality with Test Gap Analysis

 In contrast to code quality, test quality is often directly visible to the user – namely, if the software does not work as it should.
 Maintaining high test quality is a challenging task in today's increasingly large and complex software systems.
 A task that is made even more difficult by increasing velocity and parallel development branches, to reduce time to market.

 In our experience, the main reason for changes remaining untested is a lack of information.
-Since software errors have very different root causes, there is usually a pyramid of test levels ranging from low-level unit tests to integration tests and high-level system tests, where each level aims to find different types of errors.
+Since software errors have very different root causes, there is usually a pyramid of test levels ranging from low-level unit tests to integration tests and high-level system or manual tests, where each level aims to find different types of errors.
 Low-level tests are often written by the developers, who know precisely what changed and what their tests cover.
-Testers, who are responsible for integration or system testing, on the other hand, often derive their tests from (adjusting) domain requirements, while information about actual code changes is unavailable to them.
+Testers, who are responsible for integration or system testing, on the other hand often derive their tests from domain requirements, while information about actual code changes is unavailable to them.
 Therefore, they cannot know whether their test runs cover all the actual changes.

 # Why Test Gap Analysis?